Data Mixing Laws: Optimizing Data Mixtures by Predicting Language Modeling Performance: Connections between Implicit Domain Aggregation and MLP

 The mixture law boils down to a computation graph in Fig.~\ref{fig: computation graph}, which contains two layers.
 The first layers predict the domain losses, while the second sums up the domain losses to obtain the overall validation loss.
 In this way, the mixture law becomes a multilayer perception (MLP) with an exponential activation function.
 In practice, we fit the mixture laws with implicit domain aggregation by fitting a multilayer perception with exponential activation and applying softmax to the output layer weights.
 Additionally, considering the high variance of MLP, we further employ AdaBoost Regressor~\citep{drucker1997improving} for fitting the mixture laws to stabilize the predictions and improve their accuracy.

-Inspired by this perspective, we attribute the successful fitting of mixture law to two aspects.
+Inspired by this perspective, we attribute the successful fitting of data mixing laws to two aspects.
 First, the MLP with a sufficiently large hidden dimension is a universal approximator~\citep{hornik1989multilayer} thus being able to fit the relationships between losses and mixture proportions.
 Second, the mixture proportions are bounded between 0 and 1.
 For this reason, predicting an unseen mixture is an interpolation problem, which is usually easier than extrapolation.